DOTCOM: the Disability Online Tool of the CommissionSkip to search options

 B3.
 Accessibility of voting and elections

 The last amendment of the Decree of 6 May 1980 sets the obligation of ensuring accessible polling booths for persons with disabilities.
 This Decree requires that one polling booth per five polling stations is adapted in accordance with several criteria.
 However, the Flemish Agency for People with a Disability considers these criteria too limited.
 For example, there is only a description about the accessibility of the polling booths, but not about the accessibility of the buildings.
 There is also the law of 1975 concerning accessibility of public buildings, but this law is again too limited and hardly used or inspected.
 ‘The Accessibility Bureau’ published a brochure about the accessibility of polling stations.
 They have the intention of advising the local authorities about making the polling stations more accessible for persons with a disability for local, regional and federal elections.
 Some politicians have introduced bills concerning this, but until now there have been no actual laws or decrees.
-Just before the elections the government often sends out a circular letter concerning the accessibility of the polling stations for persons with disabilities and broadens the criteria for polling stations.
+Just before the elections, the government sends out a letter concerning the accessibility of the polling stations for persons with disabilities and broadens the criteria for polling stations.

 B4.
 Official recognition of sign language